← Back

 The Story

 My kids are obsessed with Hunter Mountain.
 We go as often as we can, and on the drive home they're already redesigning the place.
 More terrain parks.
 A gondola to the summit.
 Hot chocolate stations on every trail.
-They have strong opinions about mountain management for people who can't parallel park.

 I've always loved tycoon games — the particular satisfaction of watching a spreadsheet turn into a functioning little world.
 So the pitch wrote itself: build the actual mountain, let them run it, see how long until they bankrupt the place.